MichaelLarocca/blog-michael-jude-larocca/posts/2022/01-22/TechRally.md

 ---

-***To learn about portfolio website reviews, you can read my article [Create a portfolio website that gets noticed by tech recruiters](https://selftaughttxg.com/2021/05-21/PortfolioWebsite/)***
+***To learn how to attract attention to your portfolio website, you can read my article [Create a portfolio website that gets noticed by tech recruiters](https://selftaughttxg.com/2021/05-21/PortfolioWebsite/)***

 ---